Management of Decompensated Liver Disease

 Diet

-• Restrict dietary salt if ascites is present.
+• No added salt diet if ascites present.

 • If history of alcohol abuse is suspected give Pabrinex® (contains thiamine) – see vitamin prophylaxis flowchart here.